FlippedAle/2020_5DI_Team1_DOnofrio/docs/architectureAndDesign.md

-# Sailor - Pioneers of the digital enterpreneurship
+# Sailor - Pioneers of the digital entrepreneurship
 ## Architecture and Design

 ### **Revision History**